The Income Tax Act (ITA) limits the amount of pension that is payable from a registered pension plan, such as the CAAT

-His or her employer participates in the CAAT RCA
+- the employer participates in the CAAT RCA

-	- His or her Highest Average Pensionable Earnings would result in a benefit under the CAAT Pension Plan that exceeds the ITA maximum pension limit.
+- their highest average pensionable earnings would result in a benefit under the CAAT Pension Plan that exceeds the ITA maximum pension limit.

 A benefit on all pensionable earnings

 A retirement compensation arrangement is a vehicle under the ITA that enables the funding of pension benefits that exceed ITA maximums.
 This type of arrangement is common.
 Without a supplementary plan like the CAAT RCA, members with pensionable earnings greater than the ITA limit would not be able to earn pension benefits reflecting their full highest average pensionable earnings on service in the college system.
 Therefore their retirement income replacement ratio would be lower than those members with earnings less than the ITA limit.

 Who runs the CAAT RCA?